-These permissions can be set at the user level, or at the role level, or at some combination of the two (if using Combine role inheritance).
+These permissions can be set at the user level, or at a role level, or at some combination of the two (if using Combine role inheritance).
 All other plan file permissions can be enabled or not as appropriate for the user.
-In some cases those other permissions will only be relevant when the user's access level has been elevated by the process.
+In some cases, the other permissions will only be relevant when the user's access level has been elevated by the process.
 For example, if the user has No Access plus Allow Calc Method Insert, then the ability to insert calc methods is only relevant when the user is a step owner (because otherwise they will be unable to see or open the plan file).

-► Enabling Interacts with Process Management at the user level
+► Enabling Interacts with Process Management

 When creating new permission sets for users, Interacts with Process Management is enabled by default.
-It is recommended to leave this option enabled for users.
-Generally speaking, you should only disable the option if both of the following apply:
+You can disable this permission for the user if: